-Consumers buying what they perceive to be a commodity type product or services make their decision based mainly on price.
+Consumers buying what they perceive to be a commodity type product or service make their decision based mainly on price.
 If two products are considered comparable and lack brand differentiation, it only makes sense to buy the one with the lowest price.
 Therefore, companies that sell commodity products or services are unable to raise prices without the fear and consequence of losing sales to a competitor.
-This is particularity hurtful during inflationary periods.
+This is particularly hurtful during inflationary periods.
 In the midst of slow economies commodity companies also suffer because of excess market capacity due to all the competition.

 Buffett compares the potential returns of stocks to bond yields and likes to view stocks as bonds with variable yields.

 Warren Buffett Stock Screen

 Because future growth projections are best estimates (guesses), Buffett uses a margin of safety in his calculations to make sure he still gets paid well if even if his numbers are off.

 Here’s a quick screening process to find Buffett type stocks that can outperform the market;

 - Market Capitalization of 1 billion dollars or higher.

 - Positive gross operating income for the last five years, preferably 10.